 Critically missing Milwaukee boy found safe

-MILWAUKEE - UPDATE: Police said Jaden Barksdale has been located and is safe.
+MILWAUKEE - UPDATE: Police said Joe Nelson has been located and is safe.

-The Milwaukee Police Department is seeking the public’s assistance in locating a critically missing boy.
+The Milwaukee Police Department is requesting assistance in locating a critically missing boy.

-Police said 11-year-old Jaden Barksdale was last seen near 49th and Capitol on Monday, Oct.
-28, around 1:20 p.m.
-He should be on foot.
+Police said 9-year-old Joe Nelson was last seen near 47th and Townsend around 4 p.m. on Tuesday, Oct.
+29. He was on foot.

+Nelson is described as 4 feet tall and weighing around 60 pounds, with brown eyes, a slim build, black hair with a short natural cut.
+He has a birthmark under his right eye.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News